 Lake Elsinore

 This is another lake I am not that excited about.
-I am including it in here since it may be a good camping option for those passing by.
+I am including it here since it may be a good camping option for those passing by.
 Plus, some of my friends enjoy the area.
-So, maybe it is not the kind of place would frequent but it may be appealing to others.
+So, maybe it is not the kind of place I would frequent but it may be appealing to others.

 The interesting thing is that this is the largest natural freshwater lake in Southern California.

-Activities: Boating, jet skiing, waterskiing, kayaking, fishing, swimming, camping, golfing (nearby camp)
+Activities: Boating, jet-skiing, waterskiing, kayaking, fishing, swimming, camping, golfing (nearby camp)

 Where to Eat: The cities of Lake Elsinore and Murrieta are located nearby